JWBurgers/An_Introduction_to_Cryptography/Chapter 3 - Symmetric Cryptography.md

 One of the two main branches of cryptography is symmetric cryptography.
 It includes encryption schemes as well as schemes concerned with authentication and integrity.
 Until the 1970s, all of cryptography would have consisted of symmetric encryption schemes.

 The main discussion starts by looking at symmetric encryption schemes and making the crucial distinction between stream ciphers and block ciphers.
-We, then, turn to message authentication codes, which are schemes for ensuring message authenticity and integrity.
+We, then, turn to message authentication codes, which are schemes for ensuring message integrity and authenticity.
 Finally, we explore how symmetric encryption schemes and message authentication codes can be combined to ensure secure communication.

 Before starting, however, I want to briefly make some remarks on the Alice and Bob illustrations in this and the next chapter.